 Between 235 and 285 there was a period of great turmoil.
 The Emperors were deposed one after another and a new one came.
 The generals that ruled the Roman army were destroying the empire through the fights for the throne.
 It was Emperor Diocletian who put an end to this situation.

-Diocletian introduced a system that was ruled by four emperors called Tetrarchy.
-He made military, economic and political reforms and saved the empire from extinction.
-But the system he established was against human nature.
+However the system he established was against human nature.
 The peaceful sharing of political power between the four emperors was not possible in the long run.
 Constantine, one of the Caesars who gained power after Diocletian, destroyed his rivals and took power alone.

-Fall of Western Roman Empire
+8. Fall of the Western Roman Empire

-Eastern Roman Empire
+9. Map of the Eastern Roman Empire

-The Byzantine Empire consisted of the Greek-speaking eastern states of Rome.
+As shown on the map of the Eastern Roman Empire, it consisted of the Greek-speaking eastern states of Rome.
 Therefore, the rulers of the Eastern Rome became Helenized in time.
 The transition from the Latin culture to the Greek culture began during the reign of Constantine and was completed during the reign of the Emperor Heraclius.
 To give a rough history, all titles left from ancient Rome were abandoned in 300 years.